 Students are discouraged from bringing expensive Bluetooth earbuds/earphones to school.
 A cheap pair of wired earbuds or headphones will work just fine and will be needed for the ILEARN test during the year.
-Earbuds/earphones should not be worn during teacher instruction time.
+Earbuds/earphones should not be worn in class unless allowed by the teacher.
+Earbuds/earphones should not be worn in the hallways or in the cafeteria.
 Consequences for wearing earbuds/earphones when you should not will be the same as listed in the cell phone/electronics policy above.